pietrop/srtParserComposer/README.md

 hate so much.
 ```

-### The srt parser has for possible outputs - srt parser
+### The srt parser has four possible outputs - srt parser
 The parser has 4 functions,

 they both take in an srt file (file path/name) as input `parseSrtFileToJson` returns a json and `parseSrtFileToText` returns plain text without timecodes.